Image Optimization for a Faster Framer Website

 • A balance between compression and quality, ensuring images still look crisp on high-resolution screens.

-2.3 Naming & Organising Files
+2.3 Naming & Organizing Files

 Framer websites benefit from structured file management, particularly when handling large numbers of assets.

-A well-organised naming convention:
+A well-organized naming convention:

 • Improves SEO – Descriptive filenames (e.g., modern-office-hero-image.jpg) help search engines understand image content, improving rankings.